Open Expeditions Booking Terms & Conditions

 Supervision or transport for any participants who are withdrawn and are no longer able to continue on the expedition.
 A responsible adult will need to be able to be contacted who could come and collect you if you have to withdraw.

-For all Open Expeditions, a minimum number of 6 participants are required to enable these to run.
+For Open Canoeing Expeditions, a minimum number of 8 participants are required.

-If we have less than 6 participants registered with 6 weeks (42 days) to go before the start of the expedition, we will contact participants who have registered to discuss alternative options.
+If we have less than the minimum number of participants registered with 6 weeks (42 days) to go before the start of the expedition, we will contact participants who have registered to discuss alternative options.

 Cancellations - if we have to cancel or change your booking